rangv/msignite2018/README.md

 * Use the solution Dashboard page to visualize simulated and real devices on a map, and the
 * Wear an operator hat and perform tasks from Web UI
 * Learn to use an external Simulator to connect to Accelerator and send Data
-* Learn to extend the solution to Time Series Insights and Data Lake Store

 ## Create Remote Monitoring Solution using website